China and the U.S. produce more impactful AI research when collaborating together: Results

-Figure~\ref{fig:leaders_in_AI}a depicts the total AI productivity of the 20 most productive countries.
-As can be seen, the U.S.\ has produced a total of 1,365,452 AI papers (25.23\% of global output) while China has produced a total of 957,840 papers (17.70\% of global output), demonstrating their global dominance of AI productivity.
-When looking at the annual productivity of the U.S.\ and China over time, we find that China caught up with the U.S.\ by the year 2010, but has fallen slightly behind in years that followed.
-Figure~\ref{fig:leaders_in_AI}b focuses on the number of AI scientists in each country, showing that China is leading with 105,103 scientists, compared to the 94,363 in the U.S. This is due to China's substantial growth in AI scientists over the last 5 years, as shown when plotting these numbers over time.
-Figure~\ref{fig:leaders_in_AI}c presents the 20 countries with the highest impact in AI research.
+Figure~\ref{fig:leaders_in_AI}c presents the 20 countries with the highest impact in AI research, where impact is quantified based on citations accumulated two years post publication.
 We find that the U.S.\ and China lead the pack with a total impact of 7,368,464 and 2,157,122 citations, respectively.
 Taken together, these citations amount to 46.4\% of global impact.
-Looking at average impact per paper over time, we observe an overall upward trajectory in average impact over time for both the countries.
-To gain deeper insights, we investigate the countries with the largest share of ``hits" based on impact, where a hit is taken as a paper that falls among the 1\% of most impactful papers published in that year \cite{wang2019early}.
+Looking at average impact per paper over time, we observe an overall upward trajectory in average impact over time for both countries.
+To gain deeper insight, we investigate the countries with the largest share of ``hits" based on impact, where a hit is taken as a paper that falls among the 1\% of most impactful papers published in that year \cite{wang2019early}.
+That is, for each country, we compute the percentage of its papers that are hits out of all AI hits produced globally, rather than from all AI papers produced by that country.
 Figure~\ref{fig:leaders_in_AI}d illustrates that the U.S.\ has the largest share of AI hits (43.9\% of global hits), followed by China (10.9\%).
-Looking at the each country's share per annum, we find that China's share of hits has increased over time, while the U.S.\ has witnessed a slight decline in its share.
-Figure~\ref{fig:leaders_in_AI}e shows that the U.S.\ and China are also at the forefront in terms of novelty.
-When examining novelty over time, we find that the average novelty of China-based papers has been comparable to, if not greater than, that of U.S.-based papers over the past two decades.
-Figure~\ref{fig:leaders_in_AI}f depicts each country's share of novelty hits (i.e., share of papers that fall among the 1\% most novel papers).
-As can be seen, the U.S.\ and China have the largest shares (23.2\% and 20.3\%, respectively).
-When examining the shares of these countries over time, we find that China has caught up with the U.S.\ in recent years.
+Looking at each country's share per annum, we find that China's share of hits has increased over time, while the U.S.\ has witnessed a slight decline in its share.